yarnpkg/website/en/docs/_installations/windows.md

 A Chocolatey package is coming soon!

-Installing with Bash on Windows notice:

-Yarn is currently incompatible with installation via Ubuntu on Windows awaiting a resolution to
+**Note:** Yarn is currently incompatible with installation via Ubuntu on Windows awaiting a resolution to
 <a href="https://github.com/Microsoft/BashOnWindows/issues/468">468</a>